THE ESSENCE OF EL CAMINO

 The Camino is as much a physical challenge as it is a mental one.
 That evening we went to bed in Estella tired, aching and drained.
 We woke hardly feeling any better.
 Even more disheartening was the empty dormitory we woke to at 7,30.
 Everyone had already set off and we were still there complaining.
-With some effort we managed to get going driven only by true desire to reach the next bed.
+With some effort we managed to get going driven only by a true desire to reach the next bed.

 We reached Los Arcos in the early afternoon.
 All day we had walked light heartedly, the Camino now felt right under our feet.
 We had overcome whatever mental obstacles had been holdings us back, and were ready to fully embrace this pilgrimage for what it really was.
 Not a long hike but more like an inner path.
 I can now understand why the Camino has touched so many people and meant so much to them.
-And so still in the right mind frame we walked on.
+And so, still in the right frame of mind, we walked on.

 The sun peaked through the holes in the wall and woke us early.
 We set off on our way heading for the city of Logrono and a more comfortable bed.
 All day we walked through farmland under the blazing sun and could not have been happier when we crossed the bridge and reached the shade of the town’s streets.
 A local man came to greet us and recommended we head for the parish albergue where pilgrims could stay for free or donate whatever they could.
 It far exceeded our expectations.
 Clean and equipped with a kitchen it was perfect.
-But it didn’t finish there, dinner and breakfast were also included.
+But it didn’t finish there: dinner and breakfast were also included.

 Walking the Camino is but symbolic of an inner path we are on and that for me maybe started long before I set off from St Jean Pied de Port.
 Is this act of walking a way of taking the time to think about certain things and hopefully arriving at the end having a greater understanding?
-Anyway all I know right now is that I must walk on to Santiago.
+Anyway, all I know right now is that I must walk on to Santiago.